 What Is The Theory Of Reflexivity?

-Developed by Hungarian-American investor George Soros, the Theory Of Reflexivity is a social science concept that suggests a bidirectional relationship between perceived reality and actual reality.
+Developed by Hungarian-American investor George Soros, the Theory Of Reflexivity is a social science concept that suggests a bidirectional relationship between subjective reality and objective reality.

-Under this proposed theory, our thoughts and actions influence economic activity which in turn influence our thoughts and actions, creating a self-fulfilling cycle between our expectations and the outcomes we experience.
+Under this proposed theory, in the context of the economy, our subjective expectations influence economic activity which in turn influence our subjective expectations, creating a self-fulfilling cycle between our expectations and the outcomes we experience.

 Reflexivity refers to how momentum feeds on itself, until it doesn’t.